Sorbonne University – Paris IAS research Chair on “Major Societal Changes”.

 - the quality of the scientific contacts of the applicant in France, and the applicant’s capacity to collaborate with colleagues from Sorbonne University.

-We advise the applicants to state explicitly why their project is innovative, and what its potential impacts in other disciplines and sectors are.
+We advise the applicants to state explicitly why their project is innovative, how it intends to address societal issues, and what its potential impacts in other disciplines and sectors are.

 The application consists of the following items:

-- a curriculum vitae (10 pages maximum) including a list of publications and a list of the 5 publications considered as most important by the applicant;
+- a curriculum vitae (10 pages maximum) including a list of publications;

 - state of the art in the field, innovative character of the proposal